-2. Watch Presentations From Our Virtual Open House
+4. Watch Presentations from Our 2021 Virtual Open House

-Missed our Virtual Open House?
+Missed our 2021 Virtual Open House?
 Click the link below to watch videos from the event where you can learn about our exceptional academics, our passionate teachers, and our dynamic learning environments.
-Hear all about Hopkins from our faculty and students, and learn about admissions and financial aid.
+Hear all about Hopkins from our faculty and students, and learn about each department.